astropenguin/xarray-units/README.md

     units:    m
 ```

-To handling the units of the coordinates, use an option `of` for specifying them:
+To handling the units of the DataArray coordinates, use an option `of` for specifying them:

 ```python
 da_km = da_m.units(of=["x", "y"]).to("km")